Try These Beginners Biblical Meditation Techniques For Christians And You’ll Feel Closer To God

 Meditation means intentionally focusing the mind.
 In Christian meditation, we meditate on the bible, on Jesus, or on oneness with God.

-In this way, biblical meditation is not dissimilar to other traditional meditations.
-It is about focusing the mind on one thing, the only real difference is that Christians meditate on God.
+In this way, biblical meditation technique is not dissimilar to other traditional meditations.
+It is about focusing the mind on one thing, the only real difference is that Christian meditation techniques for on God.

-Just as traditional meditation is about purifying the mind, transcending the self, and achieving enlightenment and oneness, Christian meditation is similar.
-With Christian meditation we focus the mind, purify our thoughts, and as a bonus, we also strengthen our moral character because we are meditating on the words of the bible.
+Just as traditional method of meditating are about purifying the mind, transcending the self, and achieving enlightenment and oneness, Christian meditation techniques are similar.
+With Christian meditation techniques we focus the mind, purify our thoughts, and as a bonus, we also strengthen our moral character because we are meditating on the words of the bible.
 So in some ways, Christian meditation is actually better than other meditation techniques.

 Many people ask about the difference between prayer and meditations.

 As a meditation teacher, I find that meditation is about listening.
-When Christians meditate, it’s about listening to God.
+Biblical meditation techniques for Christians are all about listening to God.
 So when we look at meditation vs prayer, the main difference is that in prayer we talk to God, and in meditation we listen.

 Some people ask whether meditation is better than prayer.
-This is an unhelpful question that is unenlightened.
-It’s not about whether meditation is btter than prayer.
-Christians should do both, because both bring the Christian closer to God.Prayer is when you talk to God.
+Seems like a fair enough question, right?
+Problem is it’s unhelpful.
+It doesn’t matter if meditation is better than prayer for Christians, or the other way around.
+Why not do both?
+All Christians pray.
+And there are excellent Christian meditation techniques beginners can use to advanced their faith.
+So why not do both?
+After all, ,both bring the Christian closer to God.Prayer is when you talk to God.
 Meditation is when God talks to you.
 Click To Tweet

 When we do this, we are meditating in a traditional sense because we are focusing on one thing.
-But we are also studying the bible and taking to heart the many moral lessons of the different bible verses.
+But we are also meditating on bible verses.
+This helps us to absorb the teaching of the bible into the soul.

 - It is grounding